Dr. Ashley Ng, Minnesota violinist, is a freelance musician and music teacher based in the Twin Cities.

 She helped create an after-school private lesson program at Roseville Area High School in 2017 that provides affordable music lessons as well as scholarship for students in 9th-12th grade.
 Ashley has also been a faculty member at Yinghua Academy’s Music Conservatory, Roseville Summer Orchestra Camp, and Mounds View Schools Summer Orchestra.
 Ashley attended The Boston Conservatory (BM ’11), Boston University (MM ’13), and graduated with her Doctorate in Musical Arts from the University of Minnesota in 2017.
 Her former teachers include Young Nam Kim, Lucia Lin, Lynn Chang, and Cheryl Stewart.

-I am Beth and I am 13 years old and in 7th grade.
-I love anything to do with music!
-I sing, move my legs, move my arms.
-Music calms me when I am unset.
-Mom found this out early in my life.
-When I was 9 years old, I met Miss Wu.
+Hi, my name is Beth and I am 15 years old and in 9th grade.
+I love music!
+I sing and dance moving my legs and my arms.
+Music calms me when I am upset.
+I was 9 years old when I met Miss Wu.
 I just love her so much!
-She writes song to sing and we dance together.
-My Spirit rejoices after I have visited with her.
+She writes songs to sing and we dance together.
+We practice being loud and being calm.
+My Spirit rejoices after I have played with her.

-I am Beth and I am 13 years old and in 7th grade.
-I love anything to do with music!
-I sing, move my legs, move my arms.
-Music calms me when I am unset.
-Mom found this out early in my life.
-When I was 9 years old, I met Miss Wu.
+Hi, my name is Beth and I am 15 years old and in 9th grade.
+I love music!
+I sing and dance moving my legs and my arms.
+Music calms me when I am upset.
+I was 9 years old when I met Miss Wu.
 I just love her so much!
-She writes song to sing and we dance together.
-My Spirit rejoices after I have visited with her.
+She writes songs to sing and we dance together.
+We practice being loud and being calm.
+My Spirit rejoices after I have played with her.

 Breanna Boyce is a nationally certified American Sign Language interpreter living and working in southern Minnesota.
 Having a background in theatre, Breanna loves any chance to be involved in a various performance-based opportunities.
 She is happy to work with Light in the Well to provide ASL services while enjoying music from a great group of musicians!